Troubleshooting Dodge ABS Light & How to Fix It

 Steering Angle Sensor

-Usually, once you disconnect the battery or the battery dies, the steering angle sensor which is installed in the steering column behind the steering wheel will lose its calibration.
+Usually, once you disconnect the battery or the battery dies, the steering angle sensor installed in the steering column behind the steering wheel will lose its calibration.
 If this is your problem, start the car and turn the steering wheel full left then full right a couple of times and this simple procedure should reset the steering sensor.
 If this procedure doesn’t work, you can utilize the YOUCANIC scanner to perform steering angle sensor (SAS) calibration which is found under Maintenance functions.

 Tires